angelvs1411/job_scraper/README.md

 INSTALLATION

-If you don’t already have Python installed on your machine, run the following commands in your terminal.
+If you don’t already have Python or Git installed on your machine, run the following commands in your terminal.

 Mac: